creationix/jack/types.md

 These are kinda like regular expressions except they match not only contents of strings, but also parts of any data structure.
 See `query-language.md` for more information.

+## @block code

+Like a function except it doesn't accept arguments or return values.
+It's an expression.
+The last expression in it's code body is it's value.

 ## @call fn args